The hypergeometric test performs comparably to TF-IDF on standard text analysis tasks: Real-world data case studies

 \subsection{Data preprocessing}

 We subjected the raw NYSK data to a series of routine preprocessing steps as a prelude to analysis.
-The procedure we implemented in Python~3.7.4.
+The procedure we implemented in Python~3.10.11.
 For each article in the collection, we first excised and tokenized the body text, then removed any non-ASCII terms, then converted all terms to lowercase, then removed any punctuation marks, then substituted textual representations for any terms representing integers, then removed all stop words, and finally lemmatized any remaining terms.
-In addition to standard Python libraries, we made use of the natural language processing libraries \textbf{nltk}~1.11.0~(see \cite{Bird2009}), \textbf{BeautifulSoup4}~1.9.4, \textbf{inflect}~2.1.0 and \textbf{contractions}~0.0.21.
+In addition to standard Python libraries, we made use of the natural language processing libraries \textbf{nltk}~3.8.1, \textbf{BeautifulSoup4}~4.11.2, \textbf{inflect}~6.0.4 and \textbf{contractions}~0.1.73.
 The total number of unique terms after preprocessing is $74,004$.
-Computer code to run our preprocessing procedure on the raw NYSK data is available at \url{www.github.com/paul-sheridan/hgt-tfidf}.
+We applied the same procedure to preprocess the documents and queries of the Cranfield collection.
+The 20~Newsgroups dataset we analyzed directly without the application of any preprocessing steps.